natashaporterit/ticket-lifecycle/README.md

 <img width="1053" height="392" alt="image" src="https://github.com/user-attachments/assets/2a013a30-2202-4a15-9be1-9820c1300853" />
 </p>
 <p>
-You should no longer have a ticket in your que.
+You should no longer have a ticket in your queue.
 </p>
 <br />